JCurley10/Jeopardy_nlp/README.md

 ## Key Terms

 - **Clue**: What I will be calling a category-question-answer combination, which is one instance or observation.
-- **J-Category**: The *Jeopardy!* defined category.
+- **J-Category**: The "Jeopardy!" defined category.
 In the image above, 'EDIBLE RHYME TIME', 'BOOKS IN GERMAN', etc are the J-Categories of one round
 - **Answer**: The clue read by the host and shown on the screen
 - **Question**: The response to the clue, and it must be in the form of a question like "What is..."
 - **Meta-category**: An overarching topic that can describe each clue's context.
 For example, the J-Category "EDIBLE RHYME TIME" seen above might belong to the meta-category "Literature" or "Food".
 In data-science, we can also think of a meta-category as a *latent topic*